 eBay removed our top selling listing with well over 1000 items sold.
-Here is how we got it back to #1 on search results within 2 weeks.
+I’m going to share the ebay best match hack we used to get back to #1 on search results within 2 weeks.

-In my first post – The Perfect eBay Listing I told the story of how we came to sell GPS devices on eBay, and how we managed to get an edge over the competition and reach the #1 spot on eBay search results.
+In my on first post on how to increase sales on eBay I told the story of how we came to sell GPS devices on eBay, and how we managed to get an edge over the competition and reach the #1 spot on eBay search results.

 Well, the journey was not all smooth and sunny…